tooralscript/flashcards/README.md

 Contact.jsx - the contact page, where users can send messages, which then will be sent to the JSON server.
 Flashcards.jsx - component with the most of functionality, also the parent of Card.jsx component.
 Cards.jsx - each card is represented as a form of an individual component.

+## Hooks that were used

+## useState()

+The useState() hook is a fundamental React function that enables functional components to manage and update state within the component.
+It takes an initial state as an argument and returns an array containing the current state value and a function to update it, allowing developers to incorporate dynamic data and reactivity into their React applications effortlessly.

+## useEffect()

+The useEffect() hook in React allows developers to perform side effects in functional components, such as data fetching, subscriptions, or manually changing the DOM, by executing the provided function after every render.
+It serves as a versatile tool for handling lifecycle events and managing the impact of side effects in React applications.